-Plantation Drug Crimes Attorney
+Plantation Drug Crimes Attorneys

-Broward County Drug Crimes Attorney
+Broward County Drug Crimes Attorneys

 Florida drug laws and federal laws outlaw the cultivation or manufacture of certain controlled substances, as well as their purchase, sale or distribution.
 Penalties for violating drug crimes can be severe.
 Many come with outrageously high fines along with lengthy prison sentences.
 Persons arrested or convicted for drug crimes also often find their property seized and sold out from under them due to state and federal asset forfeiture laws.

 The government outlaws the possession or distribution of a long list of substances, from street drugs such as marijuana, cocaine, heroin and methamphetamine, to prescription drugs such as Oxycontin and other painkillers which are acquired or sold without a valid prescription.

 Trafficking in marijuana, cocaine and other substances can be charged as a first degree felony under Florida law, with different penalties on conviction depending on the amount of drugs involved.
 Punishments can be as high as 15 years in prison and a $250,000 fine or even life in prison without parole.
 There is even a capital felony of trafficking in cocaine when a death occurs in connection with the offense, leaving a convicted offender subject to the death penalty.
 In the federal system, even a first-time conviction could result in a 40-year prison sentence with a two million dollar fine thrown in for good measure.